 TODAY’s Savannah Guthrie has called it “dryish January” — a little more dry than December.
 The goal is to consciously drink less even if you don’t give up alcohol altogether.

 Find a substitute to drink: Fill your wine glass with water that's infused with fruit or flavored sparkling water.

-Cultivate a new way to cope in social settings: delay and distract, or walk out of the room and do some breathing exercises — maybe you won't need the drink anymore.
+Cultivate a new way to cope in social settings: Delay and distract, or walk out of the room and do some breathing exercises — maybe you won't need the drink anymore.
 Remember, it may be easier than ever to socialize without booze: The "sober-curious" trend has prompted alcohol-free bars and events to pop up across the country.
 Companies are also offering more non-alcoholic beverages.

-Wilsnack advised journaling during Dry January to help you see patterns: When did you have the strongest urges to drink?
+Write about it: Wilsnack advised journaling during Dry January to help you see patterns: When did you have the strongest urges to drink?
 When did you miss it the most?

 If you vow to make it through the month booze-free and still end up having a drink at a party or with dinner, don’t feel like you’re a failure and don’t get too down on yourself, Garbutt said.
 But if you’ve noticed you’re drinking more frequently and the amount is increasing over time, think about exploring that, he added.
 Perhaps try another “dry” month.

-“If you can’t even make it through a week, say, without saying, ‘I’m going crazy; where is my wine when I get home from work?’ then that seems to me a red flag that you may be developing a dependence on alcohol,” Wilsnack said.
+“If you can’t even make it through a week without saying, ‘I’m going crazy; where is my wine when I get home from work?’ then that seems to me a red flag that you may be developing a dependence on alcohol,” Wilsnack said.
 That’s when it may be time to talk with your doctor.